Bible Study- Gospel of Mark (2023): Mark Bible Study Notes

 Counseling Services: occasionally a counselor is in order to help tackle things that are beyond us.
 It’s important to find someone you can get along with, so don’t be afraid to call around.
 There are some the immediate area, but Samaritan Counseling (Scotia, and many other locations) is conversant in faith-based conversations and several of them have a sliding scale if cost is a concern.

 Prayer is the Christians central calling and privilege- and it’s not always easy and needs to be learned.
 There are no wrong ways, but there are better ways.
-The best way is to just do it, in whatever way your life needs- walking, waking, or cooking, alone or with friends.
+The best way is the way- just do it! in whatever way your life needs- walking, waking, or cooking, alone or with friends.
 Different seasons of life call for attention and it doesn’t always look the same.